 - Matrix Testing – In matrix testing, all the variables of the application are defined by the developers.
 Each of these variables has business and technical risks associated with them.
 Matrix testing helps in identifying variables that are unused.

 - Regression Testing – Regression testing is carried out to make sure any new change or update has not affected system functionalities.
 It is also done to verify that any bug fixes have not affected other untouched functionalities of the system adversely.
 As regression testing is done after every change and every major bug fix, it involves the use of automation tools for a quick check.

 - Orthogonal Array Testing – It is a black-box testing technique.
 It is useful in testing scenarios where the input set is relatively small but too large to accommodate exhaustive testing of every possible input combination.
 This technique is useful in finding region faults (single mode faults, double mode faults, multimode faults).
 Region faults occur due to faulty logic in the software component.
 Orthogonal array testing provides maximum test coverage with a relatively small number of test cases.

 - Pattern Testing – In pattern testing, analysis of previous defects is done, and sources of these defects are found out in the code.
 This testing is helpful in designing future test cases due to known defect areas.

 - As grey box testing is a combination of black box and white box testing, it provides the best of both worlds i.e. benefits of both the testing techniques.

 - Knowledge of the internal mechanisms of the system helps the tester to design test scenarios more extensively.

-- Grey box testing helps in keeping testers and developers separate, which reduces any disagreement between them.
+- It helps in keeping testers and developers separate, which reduces any disagreement between them.

-- Grey box testing results in instant fixing of the issues as a tester can change the partially available code to check for the results.
+- It results in the instant fixing of the issues as a tester can change the partially available code to check for the results.

 - Even without high-level programming skills, the testers can perform this testing.